Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 What should I log for debugging without collecting PII?

-Log structured telemetry instead of raw text: request IDs, timestamps, token counts, latency percentiles, route decisions, retry counts, safety flags, and pseudonymous user identifiers.
-If you must store any text, store redacted text, keep short retention, separate access, and audit all reads.
+Log metadata and structured signals rather than raw text: request IDs, timestamps, token counts, latency, route decisions, safety flags, and hashed/pseudonymous user IDs.
+If you must log text, redact first, separate access, set short retention, and restrict who can view it.

 Key terms (quick glossary)